francois-gm/go-kabk-y1a/04 - 20240930 - CSS/README.md

 # Class 4, 2024/09/30

-## Intro (30min)
+## Intro (15min)

 - A website you like (Nell, Khulan, François)

 ## Recap (15min)

-- Why would one wants to add `CSS` in their `HTML` document?
+- Why would one wants to add some `CSS` in project / what can CSS bring more to a `HTML` project?
-- Name three places where you can add your CSS in your document.
-Where would it be, preferably?
+- Name three ways to add CSS styles in an HTML document.
+Can you tell us the plus and minuses of each method?
 - What is the "cascade"?
 - *I want to write a `CSS` selector to target an `HTML` element so I can style it...*
   - Name a **general** way of selecting that element